Student Fellowships & Grants

 Initiative Grants in Undergraduate Research

-Proposal DetailsThe application must be accompanied by a narrative description of the project.
+Proposal DetailsThe application must be accompanied by a detailed proposal of the project.
 Prepare this description in such a way that an educated non-specialist can understand it.
-Avoid jargon wherever possible.
 Narratives longer than five pages will be returned unread for editing.

 - Projects that require knowledge of a foreign language must be supported by a description of the applicant’s training and competence.

 - The Institutional Review Board must approve of any project involving the use of human subjects.
 An initiative award will not be administered without this approval.

 - This program is not related to financial aid.
 Applications are evaluated strictly on the basis of the strength of the proposal as research.